Install WordPress on Ubuntu 20.04

 sudo service nginx restart

-Now when you visit the FQDN you should receive an error.
+Now when you visit your domain name you should receive an error:

 Here’s my final nginx.conf